Chronically late people typically:

 Top dogs feel dominant when they imagine others resenting their lateness but feeling powerless do anything about it.

-Servants keep those in power waiting in order to make them feel as disempowered as they usually do.
+Servants keep those in power waiting in order to make them feel as disempowered as they feel.

-Victims are motivated by anger at people who they feel have wronged them.
+Victims are motivated to be late by passive-agressive anger at people who they feel have wronged them.

 The Love-Entitled Tardy expect others to react to their lateness in a way that makes them feel valued and cared about.